pankajvrathi/git-essentials/README.md

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 ## New addition to the README file

+## Git for everybody

+> How to use git everyday - Course by Pankaj R.